AryanSaxenaa/FailureDetective/README.md

 Notion Failure Detective turns a plain English Notion page into a live investigation.
 It runs the test, finds where your system breaks, and writes back exactly why.

+You edit one line in Notion.
+The system reruns the investigation and shows a different failure boundary.

 ## Positioning

 This is a production failure investigation tool, not a dashboard.